Hotels Under $500: New York City

 Highlights include Le Bain and The Rooftop, which pair a night club vibe with incredible city views.
 Multiple dining options include a seasonal popup, the year-round Standard Biergarten and The Standard Grill.

 All the rooms are flooded with natural light and have a decidedly retro feel, with curved wood finishes, platform beds and floor-to-ceiling windows.
-Tiled bathrooms are open concept, and upholstered banquettes double as perfect for in-room dining or remote working.
+Tiled bathrooms are open concept, and upholstered banquettes are perfect for in-room dining or remote working.

 For expert recommendations of what to do and see in NYC, plus access to VIP perks, reach out to a Fora Advisor.